Hungry, Hungry Homer: Plot

 The Simpson family visits Blockoland, a theme park similar to Legoland which is completely made of blocks.
 When Lisa finds a piece missing from an Eiffel Tower kit she has bought, Homer persuades the gift shop clerk to give it to her.
-Energized by the idea of "standing up for the little guy", Homer talks a girl Bart likes into going to a school dance with him, gets a beauty salon owner to put free highlights in Marge's hair, and finds a way for the salon to cut its expenses.
+Energized by the idea of helping people, Homer talks a girl Bart likes into going to a school dance with him, gets a beauty salon owner to put free highlights in Marge's hair, and finds a way for the salon to cut its expenses.
 He next tries to get Lenny a refund on his season tickets for the Springfield Isotopes baseball team (previously introduced in the season 2 episode "Dancin' Homer"), after they continue to lose games repeatedly since being taken over by Duff Beer.
 At the Isotopes' ballpark, Homer encounters team owner Howard K. Duff VIII, who refuses to grant a refund.
 As he leaves, Homer goes through the wrong door and discovers a room filled with merchandise for the "Albuquerque Isotopes" and realizes that Howard is planning to move the team.
 Howard denies the idea, then has Duffman drug Homer and dump him at the Simpsons' house to cover up the truth.